saurabh-herwadkar/system-design-999/README.md

 - This document is my take on concepts around system design
 - This is in no ways a doucment only meant for interview purposes
-- Aim is to educate budding engineers and wannabe architects on concepts around system design
+- Aim is to educate budding engineers and wannabe architects on concepts around system design, but helps with interviews too
 - Attempt is to highlight patterns instead of specific technologies ro build a mental model of the concept
 - Mainly technology agnostic but in some cases technologies are used for example and illustration purposes
 - Concepts are generally post 2020.
 Any references to previous architectures is just for comparison purposes

+## A few concepts unique to this article

+**H**istorically a lot of name shave been used to call different components i prefer using a few terms which have become most popular post 2020 times

+**Client** - Represents a UI component visible to the end user, could be a mobile App or UI using React js, etc **Compute** - Represents back end processing, such as services, cache and queue, generally of no significance to the end user **Persistence** - Something which can store data for long term (Basically databases)